-We owe the word etiquette to the French, so it’s no wonder that etiquette and manners play a vital role when socialising in France – la politesse reigns supreme in French culture.
-Misunderstanding the social etiquette in France or not adopting French manners can easily lead to some awkward social situations or send a disrespectful message, so it’s helpful to learn a little French etiquette before you end up the centre of attention – and not in a good way.
+We owe the word etiquette to the French.
+It’s no wonder that etiquette and manners play a vital role when socializing in France; la politesse reigns supreme in French culture.
+Misunderstanding the social etiquette in France or not adopting French manners can easily lead to some awkward social situations or send a disrespectful message.
+It’s helpful to learn a little French etiquette before you end up the center of attention.

-It’s important to understand the importance of French manners and French etiquette even in casual social situations, which to some foreigners can appear very uptight and reserved to what they’re used to.
-Even if greetings appear overly formal, however, it is a sign of courtesy in France and thus an important part of French etiquette to follow.
-That’s not to say the French don’t let loose with close friends and family, but not everyone in France is a close friend or family and thus conversations stay mostly formal on the street, though more so in Paris than rural villages.
+It’s important to understand the importance of French manners and French etiquette even in casual social situations.
+To some foreigners, they can appear very uptight in comparison to what they’re used to.
+Even if greetings appear overly formal, however, it is a sign of courtesy in France; thus, they’re an important part of French etiquette to follow.
+That’s not to say the French don’t let loose with close friends and family.
+However, not everyone in France is a close friend or family; conversations stay mostly formal on the street, though more so in Paris than in rural villages.